bsTEMCS/MerakiNodeRedUIDashboard/README.md

 **Notes & Troubleshooting**

-**API Limits:** The Meraki Dashboard API has rate limits; avoid rapid repeated refreshes.
+**API Limits:** The Meraki Dashboard API has rate limits (10 Calls per second per Org ID); avoid rapid repeated refreshes.

 **Authentication:** If API requests fail, double-check that your API key is correct and has sufficient permissions.